wkp4yche/nginx-error-page/README.md

 ### Use static files for nginx

 1. Fork this repo.
+2. Inintialize the submodules.
+    ```bash
+    git submodule update --init --recursive
+    ```
-2. Edit the `index.html` file in the `src` directory to customize your error page.(optional)
+3. Edit the `index.html` file in the `src` directory to customize your error page.(optional)
-3. Use github Actions to generate static files.
+4. Use github Actions to generate static files.
-4. Download the generated static files from the `gh-pages` branch or the artifact of the Actions.
+5. Download the generated static files from the `gh-pages` branch or the artifact of the Actions.
-5. Copy the static files to the directory eg. `/var/www/error-pages/`.
+6. Copy the static files to the directory eg. `/var/www/error-pages/`.
-6. Locate to the NGINX config directory, usually `/etc/nginx/` or `/usr/local/nginx/conf/`.
+7. Locate to the NGINX config directory, usually `/etc/nginx/` or `/usr/local/nginx/conf/`.
-7. Add a config file `error_pages.conf` in any directory, eg. `/etc/nginx/func.d/error_pages.conf`.
+8. Add a config file `error_pages.conf` in any directory, eg. `/etc/nginx/func.d/error_pages.conf`.
     ```nginx
     # error_pages.conf
     error_page 400 401 403 404 405 407 408 409 410 411 412 413 416 418 429 500 502 503 504 505 @error_page;